tylerfriesen2/gcc-install/README.md

 # gcc-install
 Bash script to install GCC.
-Current version 11.1.0
+Set the version of the libraries you want to install in the script